shwina/still-magic/_chapters_en/correct.md

 -   Common pattern:
     -   Have every tool append information to a log
     -   Have another tool check that log file after the run is over
-    -   Simpler to do comparisons between different stages of the pipeline than inserting checks between stages
+    -   Logging and then checking makes it easy to compare values between pipeline stages
+    -   [s:logging](#CHAPTER) shows how to do logging
 -   Common tests
     -   Same number of output records as input records
     -   Or fewer output records than input records if you're aggregating